Advice from my seven-year-old self

 I did manage to do some writing.
 I published Selling Suffrage, my history of the US Suffrage movement, and I published articles in places like FamilyFun, LA Times, and Salon.
 Then the most unexpected thing of all happened.
 My older daughter started having seizures.
 I was so scared for her and for my family, but writing helped me feel better.
 It gave me focus and joy when I needed it most.

 I eventually got back to teaching college students—which I love—but I still write whenever I can, both for young people and adults.
+I also love walking my dog, baking chocolate cakes, and playing games.

 I’ve learned that you need to trust seven-year-old you.
 Seven-year-old you knows exactly what gives your life meaning and joy.
 Seven-year-old you is pretty brilliant that way.